-Members of the general public may use the Fastcase terminal and any of the other public computers in the law library.
+Once the library reopens to the community, members of the general public may use the Fastcase terminal and any of the other public computers in the law library.
 The use of these workstations by members of the general public is limited to those performing legal research and should be limited to two hours per day.
 While the general public may bring their own computers to the library, guest wireless internet access is available.

 The State of Oregon Law Library also provides free access to Fastcase for all Oregonians.

-Members of the general public may bring their own flash drives to save material from the public computers for no charge.
+Once the law library reopens to the community, members of the general public may bring their own flash drives to save material from the public computers for no charge.

 Printing is $.10/page.
 All print jobs may be retrieved from the Library Desk.